bkager/Tiny-node-cookbook/informational-modules-in-node.md

 ### Modules

 All three types of modules are, fundamentally, just chunks of code, whether written by you or by other people.
-To allow code in one file to make use of code in another file, we have to import/export it, which we'll cover in the next section.
+To allow code in one module to use code in another module, we have to import/export it, which we'll cover in the next section.
 &nbsp;

 ## Summary